Lelani82/Lelani82.github.io/README.md

 (6) I then used my first page template to created the rest of the pages.
 I created them one by one, making any necessary changes as I went along.

 (7) After all my pages were created and styled, I focused on my media queries for larger screens.
 I tested them with Chromes Dev Tools.
-I deployed them to see how they looked on my desktop screen at home (real-life)
+I deployed them to see how they looked on my desktop screen at home (real-life).

 (8) I adjusted my colours, font styles and sizes and icon sizes until I was happy.
 Re-deploying and testing as I went along.